Skip to main content

 Iraqi Biryani

-Distinct from South Asian counterpart - Iraqi biryani fragrant rice studded with nuts, raisins, spices.
-Baghdad chef Mustafa Hassan explains 'Nuts and raisins add sweetness that balances spiciness of rice, making it complex yet comforting dish.'
-Made with basmati rice, chicken/lamb, almonds, raisins, cardamom, cinnamon, saffron.
-Sometimes includes fried onions, tomatoes.
-Sweet-savory balance characteristic.
-Celebration dish - weddings, special occasions.
-Found in traditional restaurants.
-Reflects Persian/Indian influence adapted to Iraqi taste preferences.
-Served with yogurt, salad.
+Not the same as the South Asian dish: Iraqi biryani is fragrant rice studded with nuts, raisins, and spices.
+As Baghdad chef Mustafa Hassan describes it, 'Nuts and raisins add a sweetness that balances the spiciness of the rice, making it a complex yet comforting dish.'
+It's built from basmati rice, chicken or lamb, almonds, raisins, cardamom, cinnamon, and saffron, sometimes with fried onions and tomatoes.
+The sweet-savory balance is what defines it.
+This is a celebration dish for weddings and special occasions, found in traditional restaurants and served with yogurt and salad.
+The Persian and Indian roots have been reworked to Iraqi taste.

 Kubba